Colsai/scott_data606/Project_Proposal.md

 ### **9. What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?**
 I'm hoping to use this data to analyze and provide a holistic look of most-frequent topics of audits and evaluations, and provide analysis on their trending over time.
 Ultimately, I'd like to use these data sources to create a dashboard product that consolidates the topic modeling in a user-friendly way.

+The ultimate value of this data is that it is somewhat novel.
+As the coordinator for the current work plan, this product is rarely used to tell a story, and difficult to do so in its current form.
+By leveraging analytics and NLP techniques, I believe that new insight can be gained into OIG's successes in its work projects.

 <hr>
 - *Please use the proposal.md profile for the proposal.
 Write it in your personal account's repository.
 After completion and before submission, refresh the contents in the class organization using "Fetch Upstream".
 Submit the link to the repository in the class organization.*